Welcome to Global City

 We also ensure that extra curricula activities available to students are as inclusive and accessible as possible and we challenge ‘hidden’ codes and biases which can undermine student’s experience.

-As Academic Director, International, Dr Christopher McDowell is leading this work Read more about Chris' work here.
+Assistant Vice President, International, Dr Christopher McDowell is leading this work Read more about Chris' work here.

 A student identifies her home country on a world map during International City Week 2018